-If you are testing a process—for example, an innovative way to deal with customer complaints—you want to ensure that it works with a targeted group of customers before going all out.
-This gives you the opportunity to gather data on your process's effectiveness and then make improvements based on real client feedback.
-Once you've refined the process, you can then do a full launch to your specific target audience.
+If you are testing a process—for example, an innovative way to deal with customer complaints—you would want to ensure it works with a targeted group of customers before rolling it out to your entire customer base.

-Testing with a prototype, whether it's a product, service or process, can save you valuable time and resources.
-It's a wise way to manage your innovation investment and be sure that you're moving in the right direction.
+Testing can save you time and resources.
+It's a wise way to manage your innovation investments and be sure that you're moving in the right direction.

-A lot of entrepreneurs may worry unnecessarily about safeguarding their innovations.
-In reality, there are very few original business concepts, and most are merely a tweaking of existing ideas or new ways to do old things.
-Simple market research and competitive analysis will tell you whether you truly have a new or breakthrough idea.
+A lot of entrepreneurs may worry about safeguarding their innovations.
+Before investing time and money in obtaining IP protection, do some simple market research and competitive analysis to get an idea of what products and services are currently on the market.
 A visit to the appropriate industry-specific trade shows is another good way to see what's out there.

 One excellent way to protect a business idea or innovation is to implement it successfully and profitably; success creates its own barrier to entry against competition.
 Still, success also breeds imitation, and once you have an edge, assume somebody will try to beat you by improving upon your product or service.
 Stay ahead of the game by considering ongoing improvements as one of your challenges, and by protecting your intellectual property.